 - 2 tablespoons adzuki beans, finely ground

-- 6 milliliters sandalwood fragrance oil
+- 6 milliliters of sandalwood fragrance oil

-- 2 milliliters benzoin resin oil
+- 2 millimeters benzoin resin oil

-- Slowly melt the soap base in a microwave-safe glass container in 15 second bursts (be careful not to overheat).
+- Slowly melt the soap base in a microwave-safe glass container in 15-second bursts (be careful not to overheat).

 - Once the mixture has thickened enough that your adzuki beans are suspended (not sinking or floating), add your fragrance oil (you could use any fragrance you have on hand).
 Mix thoroughly.

 - After unmolding, wrap your bars in cling wrap to prevent sweating.
-You can hit the plastic with a heat gun for a few seconds to make it look a little cleaner, just make sure you don't melt your soap!
-I printed a label for mine and stuck it on the back side to cover the where the plastic wrap gathers.
+You can hit the plastic with a heat gun for a few seconds to make it look a little cleaner; just make sure you don't melt your soap!
+I printed a label for mine and stuck it on the back side to cover where the plastic wrap gathers.

-I hope you like this recipe as much as I do, and if you have any other ways you like to use adzuki beans, I’d love for you to share in the comments.
+I hope you like this recipe as much as I do, and if you have any other ways you like to use adzuki beans, I’d love for you to share them in the comments.

-© 2018 Kat McAdams
+© 2018 Katie Adams